brentp/slivar/README.md

 Note that `slivar` does not give direct access to the genotypes, instead exposing `alts` where 0 is homozygous reference, 1 is heterozygous, 2 is homozygous alternate and -1 when the genotype is unknown.
 It is recommended to **decompose** a VCF before sending to `slivar`

+### Gnotate

+This uses a compressed, reduced representation of gnomad allele frequencies **and FILTERs** to reduce from the 600+ GB of data for the
+**whole genome and exome** to a 1.5GB file distributed [here](https://s3.amazonaws.com/gemini-annotations/gnomad-2.1.zip).
+The zip file encodes the popmax_AF (whichever is higher between whole genome and exome) and the FILTER for every variant in gnomad.
+It can annotate at faster than 10K variants per second.

+slivar gnotate --vcf $input_vcf -o $output_bcf --threads 3 -g gnomad-2.1.zip

 ## Installation